I finished this game on Thursday, May 28, 2009, 8:05:00 PM. This review was first published on GameSpot on July 20, 2009.

 Most Wanted is an excellent arcade racing game with high quality visuals and sounds and some very interesting gameplay additions.

-+ Cop chases
++ Visuals+ Cop chases

 + Sound effects